-- May cohort with others of same confirmed virus. - Minimize exposure of immunocompromised patients, children with chronic cardiac or lung disease, neonates. - For immunocompromised patient, precautions need to be maintained for a longer duration due to prolonged viral shedding. - Contact Infection Prevention and Control for discontinuation of additional precautions.
-Refer to: Infection Prevention and Control Considerations for Immunocompromised Patients
+- May cohort with others of same confirmed virus. - Minimize exposure of immunocompromised residents, children with chronic cardiac or lung disease, neonates. - For immunocompromised resident, precautions need to be maintained for a longer duration due to prolonged viral shedding. - Contact Infection Prevention and Control for discontinuation of additional precautions.
+Refer to: Infection Prevention and Control Considerations for Immunocompromised Patients - Refer to AHS Guidelines for Outbreak Prevention, Control and Management in Acute Care and Facility Living Sites.

 Suspected/Known Disease or Microorganism

 Rubella (German measles) - Exposed susceptible contact Acquired Congenital

 Clinical Presentation

 Exposed susceptible contact: Asymptomatic

 Acquired: Fever and maculopapular rash

 Congenital: Congenital rubella syndrome in the newborn (mild fever, rash with diffuse red spots and skin eruptions of irregular round shapes)

 Infectious Substances

 Congenital: Urine and nasopharyngeal secretions

 All other cases: Respiratory secretions

 How it is Transmitted

 Congenital: Direct contact, indirect contact and large droplets

 All other cases: Direct contact and large droplets

 Precautions Needed

-Congenital: Contact and Droplet Precautions
+Congenital: Droplet and Contact Precautions

 All other cases: Droplet Precautions

-Exposed susceptible contact: Droplet Precautions should be maintained for exposed susceptible patients for 7 days after first contact through to 21 days after last contact.
+Exposed susceptible contact: Droplet Precautions should be maintained for exposed susceptible residents for 7 days after first contact through to 21 days after last contact.

 Acquired: Until 7 days of onset of rash

-Suspected/Known Disease or Microorganism Rubella (German measles) - (Continued from previous page) Exposed susceptible contact Acquired Congenital Precautions Needed (Continued)\ Congenital: Precautions will be required during any admission during the first year of life unless nasopharyngeal and urine cultures are done at > 3 months of age and are negative Duration of Precautions Exposed susceptible contact: Droplet Precautions should be maintained for exposed susceptible patients for 7 days after first contact through to 21 days after last contact.
+Suspected/Known Disease or Microorganism Rubella (German measles) - (Continued from previous page) Exposed susceptible contact Acquired Congenital Precautions Needed (Continued) Congenital: Precautions will be required during any admission during the first year of life unless nasopharyngeal and urine cultures are done at > 3 months of age and are negative Duration of Precautions Exposed susceptible contact: Droplet Precautions should be maintained for exposed susceptible residents for 7 days after first contact through to 21 days after last contact.
 Acquired: Until 7 days after onset of rash Congenital: Precautions will be required during any admission during the first year of life unless nasopharyngeal and urine cultures are done at > 3 months of age and are negative Incubation Period All cases: 14-21 days Period of Communicability Congenital: Prolonged shedding in respiratory tract and urine can be up to one year All other cases: One week before to 7 days after onset of rash, can be contagious up to 14 days after rash appears